 Overactivity can also cause strain.
 A good example is stiffness and soreness from too much activity, such as yard work or playing sports.

-Vertebrae, which are interlocking bones stacked one on top of the other, make up the spine.
+Vertebrae is the interlocking bone structures that form the spine.
 Discs are a type of tissue that cushions the space between vertebrae.
 Disc injuries can cause back pain.

 Herniated or bulging discs can cause pain.
 Sciatica, or irritation of your sciatic nerve, can be caused by a bulging disc pressing down on the nerve running from your back to your legs.
-Sciatica may be felt in your leg:
+Sciatica can occur in the leg as follows: